drieslab/Giotto/README.md

   - Cortex/SVZ and olfactory bulb data availability?
     **Expression and centroid information is part of Giotto, see examples.**
-  - How to create a giotto object with your own spatial network/grid, dimensions reduction, … ?
   - [How to add metadata and subset a Giotto object?](./inst/faqs/metadata_and_subset/metadata_and_subset_VC.md)
   - [How to create global instructions and show or save your created